netgroup/kubernetes-playground/README.md

 #### Use Libvirt as provider

-In order to use libvirt as provider you need to set the value of `vagrant_provider` variable to `libvirt` inside `env.yaml`.
+In order to use libvirt as provider you need to set the value of `conf.vagrant_provider` variable to `libvirt` inside `env.yaml`.
 Vagrant needs to know that you want to use libvirt and not default VirtualBox, then you can use the option `--provider=libvirt`.

+#### Select a kubernetes networking plugin (CNI)

+The networking plugin is configured by setting `ansible.group_vars.all.kubernetes_network_plugin` inside `env.yaml`.
+The currenlty allowed plugins are `weavenet`, `calico` and `flannel`.
+It is also possible to use `no-cni-plugin`.
+In this case, the provisioner will only prepare the environment, but will not start any Kubernetes cluster and will not run `kubeadm join` in the minions.

+#### Show verbose output of Ansible operations

+Set `conf.additional_ansible_arguments` to `"-vv"` inside `env.yaml` to configure verbose output in Ansible.
+Note that Ansible output is always saved on the `ansible_output.txt` file in the `/vagrant` folder.

 ### Cleaning up and re-provisioning

-If you want to re-test the initializion of the Kubernetes cluster, you can run a specific Vagrant provisioner that doesn't run during the normal provisioning phase, and then execute the normal provisioning again:
+If you want to re-test the initializion of the Kubernetes cluster, you can run two Vagrant provisioners (_cleanup_ and _mount-shared_ ) that do not run during the normal provisioning phase, and then execute the normal provisioning again:

 1. `vagrant provision --provision-with cleanup`
+1. `vagrant provision --provision-with mount-shared`
 1. `vagrant provision`

+The _cleanup_ provisioner also reboots the VMs, then the _mount-shared_ provisioner is needed to restore the shared folders between host and VMs.

 ### Quick CNI provisioning

 If you want to test a different CNI plugin, run:

 1. `vagrant provision --provision-with cleanup`
+1. `vagrant provision --provision-with mount-shared`

 edit the [`defaults.yaml`](defaults.yaml) or better the `env.yaml` to change the network plugin, then run